 - You will be drinking A LOT of chai so get used to it.
-If you’re a fan of tea like Earl Grey, then you’re already halfway (ish) to the flavour of chai anyway.
+If you’re a fan of tea like Earl Grey, then you’re already halfway (ish) to the flavor of chai anyway.

 - Definitely avoid food stalls where the food looks as though it’s been sitting around all day without a cover.
 Avoid them even more if this food has flies having a party on it.
-Not good food hygiene, by any standards.

 - If you’re in the midst of a bad tummy in Pakistan already, then head to places that are busy with locals.
 This will mean two things.
 One: that it’s pretty amazing in terms of tastiness.
 Two: that it’s got decent enough hygiene levels.
 No one would go back to the place that made them super ill, would they?

-- Pakistani food can be SPICY, like, really fiery.
-So maybe don’t go IN too hard as soon as you arrive.
+- Pakistani food can be spicy, like, really fiery.
+So maybe don’t go in too hard as soon as you arrive.
 Don’t eat it too quickly either, especially if you’re not used to this sort of food.
 You could get acid reflux or just a bad case of a dodgy stomach.

 Just go steady: don’t eat loads, go where the locals go, make sure that you wash your hands.
 There’s no point completely missing out on what Pakistani cuisine has to offer.
-If you’re really worried, take hand sanitiser and diarrhoea medication.
-Case closed.

-Is Pakistan safe to live?
+Is Pakistan Safe to Live?

 You MAY even be safer as a woman.
-Harming a foreign female would be a triple no-no for a local in terms of societal norms: they’d be harming a living creature, harming a GUEST, and harming a WOMAN.
+Harming a foreign female would be a triple no-no for a local in terms of societal norms: they’d be harming a living creature, harming a guest, and harming a woman.

 WHERE to live is another story…

-Lahore is a good option.
+- Lahore is a good option.
 This has better public transport – an upcoming metro system (fingers crossed) – better infrastructure, is cleaner than other cities, and also boasts lower crime rates.
 This city is also blessed with green spaces which is always a good thing.

-Karachi is another one.
+- Karachi is another one.
 This is a port city that is said to be the educational hub of Pakistan.
 As a result, a lot of Pakistani elite live here and it shows: there are a lot of high rises in Karachi.
 There are also cultural spaces and a decent climate – it never gets TOO hot here.

 Basically, it’s important to remember that these are still uncertain times for Pakistan.
-Terrorist attacks come without warning and CAN be relatively frequent.
+Terrorist attacks come without warning and can be relatively frequent.
 Vigilance, as well as watching the news, will really help you stay safe.

 Expats can usually afford a bubble away from the local life; this means cooks, cleaners, a gated community, social clubs, bodyguards.

 If that’s not your scene, try to blend in – dress like a local and maybe learn some Urdu.
-It’s obviously going to be less safe for you, but you’re more likely to have a richer, more rewarding experience than cutting yourself off.

 Some parts of Pakistan are not suitable for you; the BEST parts of Pakistan are there for the taking though.
 As long as you do your research, travel smart, and follow the rules, it should be fine.
 MORE than fine: EPIC.

 Disclaimer: Safety conditions change all over the world on a daily basis.
 We do our best to advise but this info may already be out of date.
 Do your own research.
 Enjoy your travels!
-Some of the links in this post are affiliate links which means we earn a small commission if you purchase your insurance through this page.
-This costs you nothing extra and helps us keep the site going.